15 Reasons You May Have Low Pool Pump Pressure

 Incorrectly set valves can reduce the water flow and affect suction power.

-Ensure that valves controlling the flow from the skimmers and main drain are set to the appropriate positions to allow for optimal water flow through the vacuum system.
+Ensure valves controlling the flow from the skimmers and main drain are set to the appropriate positions to allow optimal water flow through the vacuum system.

 13. Blocked or damaged pool return lines